ABOUT OUR GRANT

 GRANT PROCESS AND SCHEDULE

 Impact 100 Boston’s grant cycle occurs only one time per year.
-Our grant application process will open in the fall of each year with the Letters of Inquiry due by January 1st of each grant year.
+Our grant application process will open in the fall of each year with the Letters of Inquiry due in January of each grant year.
 Impact 100 Boston’s grant cycle includes a four-step grant application process:

 LETTER OF INQUIRY:

-- Applicants must submit a Letter of Inquiry (LOI) before the deadline set annually by Impact 100 Boston.
-The deadline for submitting a Letter of Inquiry for our next grant cycle is January 2, 2018.
+Applicants must submit a Letter of Inquiry (LOI) before the deadline set annually by Impact 100 Boston.
+The deadline for submitting a Letter of Inquiry is January 6, 2020.

 FULL GRANT APPLICATION:

-- Impact 100 Boston will provide the form to complete this application.
-The full grant application for semi-finalists will be due by 5 pm on March 9, 2018.
+Impact 100 Boston will provide the form to complete this application.
+The full grant application for semi-finalists will be due by 5 pm on or before March 25, 2020.

 FINAL DECISION PROCESS: